Get bullied

 - Auto-built weekly workout split

 Requires iPhone with notifications on.
 No phone number needed.
 Take My Lunch Money is opt-in and uses Sign in with Apple.
-Pro is an auto-renewing subscription you can cancel any time in your Apple ID settings.
+Start with a 1-week free trial; Maximum Motivation is an auto-renewing subscription ($4.99/wk or $14.99/mo) you can cancel any time in your Apple ID settings.

 Gym Bully AI uses negative-reinforcement humor.
 The messages are rude by design.
 If you have a history of eating disorders, depression, anxiety related to exercise or body image, or any condition where this product could harm you, please don’t download it.
 We’re for people who think a comedic ex notifying them “where’s my DONE” is funny — not for serious health interventions.